-THE FEDERAL AVIATION ADMINISTRATION (FAA) - AUTHORIZED COMPUTER TEST CENTER
+THE FEDERAL AVIATION ADMINISTRATION (FAA)AUTHORIZED COMPUTER TEST CENTER

-The FAA-Authorized Computer Test Center at Vaughn provides all written examinations offered by the FAA via computer.
-The Center has computer stations available and is capable of handling either same-day registration or testing by appointment.
-In addition, the written Federal Communications Commissions (FCC) commercial license examination, and the FAA Air Traffic-Collegiate Training Initiative (AT-CTI) screening exam and many computer company certification tests, may be taken at the center.
+The FAA-Authorized Computer Test Center at Vaughn provides all written examinations offered by the FAA.
+The Center has eight computer stations available and is capable of handling either same-day registration or testing by appointment.
+In addition, the written Federal Communications Commission (FCC) commercial license examination, as well as many computer company certification tests can be taken at the center.

-TEST CENTER HOURS:

-Monday through Friday 9 a.m. to 5 p.m.
+TEST CENTER HOURS: Monday, Wednesday and Friday 9 a.m. to 5 p.m.